LIVVkit/lex/README.md

 **Katherine J. Evans** :github: \@kevans32

-::: {#citations}

-[Evans2018]{#Evans2018 .citation-label}

-:   Evans, K.J., J.H.
+[^1]:   Evans, K.J., J.H.
 Kennedy, D. Lu, M.M.
 Forrester, S. Price, J. Fyke,
     A.R.
 Bennett, M.J.
 Hoffman, I. Tezaur, C.S.
 Zender, and M. Vizcaino (2019).
 LIVVkit 2.1: Automated and extensible ice sheet model validation. *Geoscientific Model Development.* https://gmd.copernicus.org/articles/12/1067/2019/

-[^1]: This assumes the new data files conform to the format of the
+[^2]: This assumes the new data files conform to the format of the
     included data files.
 That is, an extension that analyses output from the CISM-Albany ice sheet model will likely be able to analyze any similar CISM-Albany simulation, but likely would *not* be able to